What is the Best Italian Coffee to Use in a French Press - a Buyer's Guide

 If you are in doubt always go with a medium roast first as that is a milder option and generally speaking suits most people better.
 Anyone looking something stronger with a slightly more bitter taste, then give the dark roast a try.

-- They are an Italian blend of premium quality 100% Arabica beans
+- They are an espresso blend of premium quality Arabica beans sourced from Columbia, Brazil, Kenya, Ethiopia and India

 Aromistico Rich Strong Gourmet Dark Roast Premium Ground Coffee